Christian-Gennari/fullstack-booking-system/GUIDE.md

 - **`controllers/`** 🤵 Waiter
   Handles requests and responses.
 Calls repositories.
 - **`middleware/`** 🛡️ The Bouncer
-  Code that runs _before_ the controller to verify your credentials using Basic Auth.
+  Code that runs _before_ the controller to verify your session token.
 - **`utils/`** 🧰 Tool Belt
   Helper functions (like password hashing and decoding Basic Auth).
 - **`routes/`** 📜 Menu